asungur/LS_backend/ls180/study_notes.md

    * Being declerative, a SQL statement does not specify how to do execute the operations, it only declares what needs to be done.
    Details of the operation is handles by RDBMSs.
    * Statement vs Query:
-      * SQL statement is the command we use to access a database(schema) or the data contained within the database.
+      * *SQL statement* is the command we use to access a database(schema) or the data contained within the database.
-       * SQL Query is a subset of SQL statement.
+      * *SQL Query* is a subset of SQL statement.
 It allows us to search a database.
    * Relational database refers to a structured set of data in the same relational model.
+They persist data in a set of relations.
+    * **Relation** is a table consist of columns and rows
+    * **Relationship** is the link between the rows of data(entity).
+This is the result of the data type of the entity and how it is related to other entities.
    * **Schema** refers to the organisational blueprint of how database is constructed.
 Table names, column's data types and their constraints are all components of *schema*.
    * **Data** is the actual information stored in the database in form of columns/rows.
+   * Increasing the number of columns could make the table harder to read and could increase data duplication. **normalization** is the    process(es) of distributing data into multiple tables and defining relationships between them to *improve data integrity*  and *reduce/eliminate duplication*
+   * **Keys** are types of constraints to define *relationships* and *uniqueness*.
+They are used to *identify a specific row in the current table* and *to refer to a specific row in another table*.

 * ### Explain the difference between INNER, LEFT OUTER, and RIGHT OUTER joins.
-   * Join is .....
-   * `INNER JOIN`
-   * `LEFT OUTER JOIN`
-   * `FULL JOIN`
+   * `JOIN` clauses link two tables together.
+This is usually done using the keys that define the relationship different `JOIN` types allow us to query the information in different ways
+   * `INNER JOIN` returns the intersection of the two tables on the given condition.
+If certain rows of one table are not represented in the other table they will not be included in the join table.
+If we dont specify the join type in our clause and use `JOIN` clause only, it will execute an inner join.
+   * `LEFT OUTER JOIN` or `LEFT JOIN` it will take all the rows from the `LEFT` table regardless of data matching with the other table.
+     ```sql
+     SELECT table1.*, table2.*
+     FROM table1
+     LEFT JOIN table2
+     ON (table1.id = table2.data_id);
+     ```
+     In the above example table1 is the left table of the join and its all rows will be included.

+   * `RIGHT OUTER JOIN` or `RIGHT JOIN` is the same as `LEFT JOIN` except the roles of the tables are swapped.
+     ```sql
+     SELECT table1.*, table2.*
+     FROM table1
+     RIGHT JOIN table2
+     ON (table1.id = table2.data_id);
+     ```
+     All rows of the table2 will included.

+   * `FULL JOIN` or `FULL OUTER JOIN` is the combination of both.
+All rows of both tables will return.
+Unmatching data will be represented as `NULL`

 * ### Name and define the three sublanguages of SQL.
     * SQL consists of three sub-languages **DDL, DML, DCL**.
 Each sub-language operates a different aspect of database              interaction/manipulation.